docknetwork/api-docs/source/index.html.md

   </div>
 </div>

-Anchoring allows users to store a digest of one or more credentials (or any files) on our blockchain, tying them to immutable timestamps and proving that they were generated at a certain moment in time.
+Anchoring allows users to store a digest of one or more credentials (or any document) on our blockchain, tying them to immutable timestamps and proving that they were generated at a certain moment in time.
 By enabling this feature, users will have more options for auditing credentials given and timestamping any documents.

 The Dock Blockchain includes a module explicitly intended for proof of existence.
 You post the hash of a document on-chain at a specific block.
 Later you can use that hash to prove the document existed at or before that block.